Mushroom Wellington with Rosemary and Pecans – a simple, tasty vegan main dish, that can be made ahead, perfect for holiday gatherings!

 See notes for making ahead!

-Feel free to add other veggies to the mushrooms, just as long as the filling is not watery and still has flavor.
-Roasted parsnips or roasted sweet potatoes, sautéed kale, roasted sun chokes ….would all work well here.
+Feel free to add other veggies to the mushrooms, just as long as the filling is not watery and still has flavor (adjust salt and seasonings!).
+Roasted parsnips, wilted spinach, roasted sweet potatoes or butternut, sautéed kale, roasted sunchokes ….would all work well here.

 Feel free to sub other nuts for the pecans, like toasted walnuts or hazelnuts.